 - Shaolin Dan Tian breathing

-While many people use deep breathing techniques independently, there are also many apps available that are helpful for those people who are just learning how to do guided meditation and breath work.
+While many people use deep breathing techniques independently, there are many apps available that are helpful for people just learning how to do guided meditation and breath work.

-With only four steps, mastering box breathing is possible for anyone looking to add more consciousness and relaxation to their daily routine.
+With only four steps, box breathing is possible for anyone to learn.
+It can add more consciousness and relaxation to a person’s daily routine.

 Box breathing is one of many breathing techniques that can be useful in the reduction of day-to-day stress.
-Studies have shown the immediate and long-term benefits that this technique and others can provide.
+Studies show the immediate and long-term benefits that this technique and others can provide.